 Shared sorrow is half sorrow, everyone knows that.
 So why do people find it so hard to share their hurt with someone?

 In part this has to do with the shame we talked about in step 2 .
-Once we come to terms with our shame, our failure and our vulnerability, it becomes a lot easier to talk about this.
+Once we come to terms with our shame, failure, and vulnerability, it becomes easier to talk about these issues.

 But that leaves us with the question: with whom can we share our hurt?
 We dwell on three possible interlocutors: the person who has hurt us, an ‘outsider’ and God.